CNuge/debar/README.md

 The `debar` denoising method is designed to increase the accuracy of reported barcode sequences.
 It is therefore best applied when the accuracy of a barcode is paramount, namely in the generation of novel barcode sequences or in the acquisition of accurate consensus sequences for operational taxonomic units (OTUs).

 The package was initially designed for processing [single molecule real-time (SMRT) sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) outputs produced by [the Pacific Biosciences SEQUEL platform](https://www.pacb.com/products-and-services/sequel-system/).
-However, the methods are robust to COI sequence data of any origin.
+However, the method are amplicon based and not sequencer based and should therefore be robust to COI sequence data of any origin.
 If you intend to apply debar in the denoising of metabarcode data, it is recommended that you do so after quality filtering and dereplication of reads.
-Please consult the package vignette for recommended parameters and examples of integration into metabarcoding workflows.
+Please consult the package vignette for recommended parameters and examples of integration into barcoding and metabarcoding workflows.

 ## Installation